ynsppace/SQLServer-Toolkit/README.md

 # SQLServer-Toolkit
-A bunch of stuff that performs a SQL Server database
+Some Scripts that has been used in DBA tasks of SQL Server Clusters